-OVER-THE-COUNTER (OTC) PRODUCTS
+OVER-THE-COUNTER PRODUCTS

-Many foods and OTC products can increase bleeding risk and should be held in the perioperative period.
+Many foods and over-the-counter (OTC) products can increase bleeding risk and should be held in the perioperative period.
 Table 4 (next page) shows a sample of interactions between foods/supplements and selected anticoagulants.
 For example, using cannabidiol (CBD) with apixaban can increase the patient's bleeding risk; if patients who have a high bleeding risk procedure restart apixaban and CBD after the procedure, bleeding risk will be high during that time.